deoache/b-lepton-met/README.md

 #### Making the input filesets for Lxplus

-It has been observed that, in lxplus, opening files through a concrete xrootd endpoint rather than a redirector is far more robust.
+First, you need to include the DAS queries of the datasets that you want to build in the [das_datasets.json](https://github.com/deoache/wprime_plus_b/blob/refactor_highpt/wprime_plus_b/fileset/das_datasets.json).
+It has been observed that, in lxplus, opening files through a concrete xrootd endpoint rather than a redirector is far more robust. .
 Use the [make_fileset_lxplus.py](https://github.com/deoache/wprime_plus_b/blob/main/wprime_plus_b/fileset/make_fileset_lxplus.py) script to build the input filesets with xrootd endpoints:
 ```
 # connect to lxplus
 ssh <your_username>@lxplus.cern.ch